oracle/coherence-operator/docs/user-guide.md

 You can use the operator to create log files and JVM heap dump files to debug issues in Coherence applications.

-See more about [Debugging in Coherence](https://docs.oracle.com/middleware/12213/coherence/develop-applications/debugging-coherence.htm) in *Oracle Fusion Middleware Developing Applications with Oracle Coherence*.
+Refer to [Debugging in Coherence](https://docs.oracle.com/middleware/12213/coherence/develop-applications/debugging-coherence.htm) section in *Oracle Fusion Middleware Developing Applications with Oracle Coherence*.

 In this example, a `.hprof` file is collected for a heap dump: